 The mower is perfect for all but very large gardens (where it would be comfortably beaten by ride-on lawn mowers) and great for a plot like mine where storage space is very limited.
 It is also really good for a long narrow garden, allotment or anywhere you would struggle to get mains power.

 Lindsey is Editor in Chief for Homes Ecommerce, working on Gardeningetc, Livingetc, Real Homes, Ideal Home and Homes & Gardens.
-Her passion is making sure readers can find all the information they need before making a purchase for their property.
-On the weekends, she also lives and breathes all things home related maintaining her Victorian cottage and it's very long, narrow garden.
+She loves helping readers (and friends) find all the information they need to make purchases for their property.
+When she isn't offering product recommendations, she is busy renovating her Victorian cottage and window shopping for the perfect garden furniture.
 She is in a never-ending battle with the weeds, but loves creating a space for wildlife and is aiming to give her garden a look that she describes as 'cottage garden for the 21st century'.
 This year, she hopes to add some covered spaces to her garden and finally sort out the veg patches.